 During the final residency, students submit their critical thesis and deliver a public reading of their creative work (chapter from a short story or essay, a series of poems or excerpts from a novel or memoir).

-Residencies are always the last full week in June and the first full week in January.
+Residencies are always the first full week in January and the last full week in June.

 - Jan.
 3-12, 2020

 - June 19-28, 2020

 Students are housed in a local hotel during the January residency and on campus during the June residency.